ksu-is/Speed-Typing-Test/README.md

 <p align="center">
     Typing Speed Test in Terminal

-**Craig's Typing Module** was created in order to help people improve the accuracy and speed at which they can type.
+**Craig's "Ready, Set, Type!"
+Typing Module** was created in order to help people improve the accuracy and speed at which they can type.
 You will only need python to run this test.
 Written completely in python.